ftrias/TeensyDebug/README.md

 1. Because stepping is implemented by putting a `SVC` in the next instruction, there are a number of bugs related to `step` and `next`.

-2. `step` may not not step into functions.
+2. `step` may not always step into functions.
 Stepping won't always work over a return.
 TeensyDebug traps `bx lr`, `pop {Rmmm, pc}`, `mov pc, Rm` and will usually step properly over these instruction if using gdb `stepi` command.
 Branch instructions are also interpreted properly most of the time.
-However gdb `step` and `next` may occasionally get confused and not stop stepping.
+However gdb `step` and `next` may occasionally get confused and stop stepping.

 3. Port `teensy_debug` to C. Or better yet, integrate it with `teensy_post_compile`.